Ordinance C1 - Financial Matters

 5. The College crest is granted by the College of Heralds and is also a registered trade mark.

-6. The trade marks may be used only with the College's prior written consent.
+6. The trademarks may be used only with the College’s prior written consent.
 The name and logo may be used routinely and without formality in connection with the academic work of College Departments.
-Use of the crest is restricted to instances where a historical association is appropriate.
-Advice should be sought from the Director of Communications & Public Affairs.
+Use of the crest is reserved for uses that promote the heritage and history of the College, official sports team apparel and merchandise reflecting the College’s heritage and history.
+All uses of the crest must be approved by the Communications and Public Affairs Division, and advice on its use should be sought from the Vice-President (Communications & Public Affairs).

 8. By virtue of Section 10 of the Imperial College Act 1997, and Section 10 of the Imperial College Act 1999, the following names may not be used without the College’s prior written consent: